 Lance Cpl.
 Miranda DeKorte

-From detecting improvised explosive devices in Afghanistan to being on the front lines during World War I, military working dogs have been used to help service members win battles for generations.
+From detecting improvised explosive devices in Afghanistan to being on the front lines during World War I, military working dogs, who we celebrate on K9 Veterans Day, have been used to help service members win battles for generations.

 The same holds true today, as Marine Cpl.
 Cody Hebert, military dog handler and his military working dog, Ziggy, give us a look into their everyday lives.